-We’ve also added two lockable gates to access the outer portions of Poggiosole’s 6 hectare parcel; these should ensure that pets don’t wander out and hikers don’t wander in :) A motorized front gate, made from COR-TEN steel and massaranduba wood, is in the works to secure our driveway by the end of 2022*.
+We’ve also added two lockable gates to access the outer portions of Poggiosole’s 6 hectare parcel; these should ensure that pets don’t wander out and hikers don’t wander in :) A motorized front gate, made from COR-TEN steel and massaranduba wood, is in the works to secure our driveway by mid-2022*.

 Four-legged creatures in our midst include roe deer, foxes, wild boar, hare, and the occasional wolf, as well as hunting dogs.
 We have no livestock to protect but we do want to keep guests, including small children and pets (we occasionally admit dogs) at a safe distance from wildlife and the deer away from our flowering plants; our roses in particular were nibbled to near nothing both last year and this.
 Wild boar are more a nuisance than a threat, though they are phenomenally destructive to farmland when rooting about for groundwater and have been known to charge when accompanying their young.
 At Poggiosole I’ve seen boar as close as 50 meters and have sighted the occasional fox and hare.
 I’ve not yet seen a wolf (word is their numbers in Europe are rising).
 Bottom line our upgraded fencing should give all involved greater peace of mind, with apologies to the deer who will have to get their treats elsewhere.